ABOUT FASD

 -

-Facial abnormalities - approximately 10% of individuals with FASD have facial abnormalities such as smaller eye openings, flattened groove above upper lip
+Facial abnormalities - approximately 10% of individuals with FASD have facial abnormalities such as smaller eye openings, flattened groove above upper lip, thin upper lip

 -